-Let us deep dive into the types of employee monitoring there are;
+Let us deep-dive into the types of employee monitoring programs;

 3. Types of employee monitoring

-The foremost reason employers turn to employee monitoring, is to make sure that employees are being productive.
+The foremost reason employers turn to employee monitoring is to make sure that employees are productive.
 That they are doing the work managers delegate to them or that they take up proactively.
 Other reasons include quality and policy compliance and conflict management resolution.
 The types of employee monitoring are;

 3.1 Call monitoring